JonnyAsh/ISS-Logbook/README.md

 ## 1.3 Threats

-In the design document, a few threats were identified applicable to the development of the logbook, and appropriate mitigative steps were adopted, although not all See Limitations (7).
+In the design document, a few threats were identified applicable to the development of the logbook, and appropriate mitigative steps were adopted although not all (See Limitations section 7).
 These threats include:
 1. Broken access control
 2. Cryptographic failure
 3. Insecure design